 Shy and Mighty is a full-length album of music for two pianos.
 It began as a kind of personal compositional notebook back in 2005, and after a gestation period, emerged transformed into a big butterfly, I mean senior thesis project.
 Since then, it’s gone on to become my début album, which I recorded with David Kaplan and was released by Nonesuch in 2010.

-A music box which plays disjunct Mahler and Brahms.
+- Die Spieluhr A music box which plays disjunct Mahler.

 - Out of shape Chews on I and V chords for a good long time.

 - La Malinconia A verse/chorus structure, with long melodic lines built from repeated-note figures.